wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 4.2.4 (August 5, 2015) =
+* **Improved support for WPML**.
+Now, language switcher works for alternative content.
+* **Improved Navigation**.
+When browsing from one page to the other, A/B Testing parameters are now added at the server.
+This way, we reduce the amount of JavaScript redirections and things go faster and smoother.
+* **Bug fix**.
+Highcharts JS is only included in Nelio's Dashboard and Progress of the Experiment pages (that is, where it's required).

 = 4.2.3 (July 22, 2015) =
 * **Bug fix**.
 Experiments whose tested page/post is a draft cannot be started